The Ember Lab (formerly TrendSeeder) on building a retail brand

 An interview with Avani Patel and Matthew Jung of Trendseeder on what it takes to build and scale a great retail brand.

-What do breathable underwear, convertible high-heel shoes, and magnetic baby gear have in common?
-They are all products from companies being advised by Trendseeder, one of New York’s hottest accelerators for early-stage fashion, beauty and wellness retailers.
+What do breathable underwear and convertible high-heel shoes have in common?
+They are all products from companies being advised by The Ember Lab (formerly TrendSeeder), one of New York’s hottest accelerators for early-stage fashion, beauty and wellness retailers.

 Dynamic Yield: Let’s start provocatively.
 What is one piece of conventional wisdom in retail marketing that is incorrect?

 The Ember Lab: The idea that top-line growth is the most important metric.
 We are absolutely against the obsession with trying to fuel top-line growth and scale at all costs.

 The key is to build a strong brand and business foundationally and then scale appropriately.
 Scaling smart is not just about pursuing exponential increases in revenue.
 We favor a strong customer following and a clear path to profitability over pure growth metrics.

 Dynamic Yield: So if overall revenue growth isn’t the most important metric, what is?

 Ultimately, favorable gross margins are indicative of that clear path to probability and growth potential, often more so than current growth.

 Dynamic Yield: Besides gross margin, what are the main factors you look for when deciding whether or not to back a start-up?